 James is 4 years old and has vocal chord palsy which means that he can only speak with a very quiet voice, due to a paralysed vocal chord.
 It is less of a problem at home, but when there is any background noise, it is extremely difficult to hear him, particularly at school and when out and about in his wheelchair and the car.

 Commercial amplifiers are designed for adults and found to be too cumbersome for a small child.
 A small custom built microphone, pre-amplifier and speaker were made for the client to wear attached to a belt.
 The wire from the microphone to the amplifier can run under the client’s outer clothing.
 Several microphones were provided, including one that was modified to clip onto the client’s spectacles, and one that incorporated straps to help hold the microphone in place.

-He can be heard in the classroom and so can contribute independently to discussions and whole group work, rather than having to having to rely on the voice of his 1:1 TA.
+He can be heard in the classroom and so can contribute independently to discussions and whole group work, rather than having to having to rely on the voice of his [one-to-one teaching assistant].
 This too has helped his confidence.

 He can be more independent as we now feel more confident that we will hear him if he needs help – rather than having to keep him in sight at all times.”